 Governance comprises the arrangements put in place to ensure that the intended outcomes for stakeholders are defined and achieved.
-The fundamental function of good governance in the public sector is to ensure that entities achieve their intended outcomes while always acting in the public interest.
+The fundamental function of good governance in the public sector is to ensure that entities achieve their intended outcomes while acting in the public interest at all times.